floragunncom/search-guard-docs/_content/_docs_signals/triggers_overview.md

 order: 0
 layout: docs
 edition: community
-description: A trigger specfies when and how often a watch for Elasticsearch Alerting i executed.
+description: A trigger specfies when and how often a watch for OpenSearch/Elasticsearch Alerting i executed.
 ---

 <!--- Copyright 2020 floragunn GmbH -->